-The Department of Modern Languages, Literatures and Cultures offers a major in Hispanic and Latin American Studies, minors in Italian and Spanish, and a Spanish Language for Medical Professionals Certificate.
+The Department of Modern Languages, Literatures and Cultures offers a major and a minor in Hispanic and Latin American Studies, minors in Italian and Spanish, and a Spanish Language for Medical Professionals Certificate.
 Students can also explore a treasure trove of other languages at the introductory level (and, in some cases, beyond) in American Sign Language, Arabic, Chinese, French, German, Hebrew, Japanese and Polish.

 The study of modern languages, along with their literatures and cultures, is valuable both personally and professionally.
 Students develop effective communication skills as well as knowledge that provides an essential foundation for a beautifully diverse and changing world.